 Free web browsing software can be downloaded from the Internet but is usually already installed on modern computers.
 Firefox is the recommended web browser most compatible with Canvas for Mac Users.
 Windows users can use Firefox or Chrome.
-Your browser must have the Java plug-in enabled.
+The user's browser must have the Java plug-in enabled.